Beaks! by Sneed B. Collard, III

 Watch Beaks – Play these select videos from the Macaulay Library to explore the birds and the beaks that were introduced in the book.
 Then, consider exploring other birds and their beaks.
 Some resources for exploring bird species include AllAboutBirds.org, Neotropical Birds online, and the Macaulay Library.

 Project FeederWatch – Explore common birds and how they use their beaks.
 Put up a bird feeder where students can observe it (preferably from a classroom window).
-Then, join the Lab’s Project FeederWatch and become citizen scientists.
-Access all the information about what birds eat which foods using resources available on the Project FeederWatch site.
+Then, join the Lab’s Project FeederWatch; enabling students to participate in real-world science research.
+Access all the information about what birds eat using resources available on the Project FeederWatch site.
 Then, look further into the size and shape of feeder birds’ beaks and the type of food they eat.